juji/EmailParserPHP/README.md

 Repository for a PHP email parse class

-for more information, read the documentation
+for more information on public functions, read the documentation.

 Usage: